ainfosec/FISSURE/idea_list.md

 # 2023 Project Ideas

 AIS has mentored projects in the Google Summer of Code program for several years by partnering with organizations that have championed open source software.
-This year we will apply to be our own mentor organization with the hopes of supporting FISSURE and some of our other open source projects for years to come.
-We will update this page and the README upon learning if we are accepted to the program.
-For now, only consider the ideas until the list of accepted mentoring organizations is published February 22, 2023.
-Whether we are accepted or not, please consider taking on these project ideas to become familiar with the technology and to gain experience with open source software.
+We were unsuccessful this year (2023) in becoming our own mentor organization but will update this page if we decide to pair with another organization.
+Regardless, please consider taking on these project ideas to become familiar with the technology and to gain experience with open source software.
+We will mark ideas as completed as they are addressed throughout the upcoming year.
+We will create a new list next year and try again.
+Please contribute to FISSURE to increase our chances at success.

 ---

 ### How to Contact

-(After February 22, 2023)

 Email Chris Poore at poorec@ainfosec.com to discuss which project ideas are of interest.
 You may be asked to write a [typical GSoC proposal](https://google.github.io/gsocguides/student/writing-a-proposal.html) with the following elements prior to acceptance:
 - Name and Contact Information